Weakly modular graphs and nonpositive curvature: --Weakly modular graphs

 \begin{lemma} Let $G$ be an $L_1$--weakly modular graph admitting a scale embedding into a hypercube.
 Then all primes of $G$ are either finite subhyperoctahedra or isometric subgraphs of half-cubes. \end{lemma}

 \begin{proof} By Theorem \ref{th:shpectorov}, $G$ admits an isometric embedding into a weak Cartesian product of finite hyperoctahedra and half-cubes.
-On the other hand, Graham and Winkler \cite{GrWi} proved that any graph admits an irredundant (canonical) isometric embedding into a weak Cartesian product of irreducible graphs; for definitions, see \cite[Chapter 20]{DeLa}.
-Chastand \cite[Corollary 6.2]{Cha1} proved that the primes of any pre-median graph (and $G$ is pre-median in view of Lemma \ref{lemma:linksl1}) coincide with the irreducible factors in the Graham and Winkler's representation.
+On the other hand, Graham and Winkler \cite{GrWi} proved that any graph admits a canonical isometric embedding into a weak Cartesian product of irreducible graphs; for definitions, see Subsection \ref{prel:other} and \cite{DeLa}*{Chapter 20}.
+Chastand \cite{Cha1}*{Corollary 6.2} proved that the primes of any pre-median graph (and $G$ is pre-median in view of Lemma \ref{lemma:linksl1}) coincide with the irreducible factors in the Graham and Winkler's representation.

 Let $H$ be a prime of $G$.
 Then, on the one hand, $H$ is irreducible and, on the other hand, since $H$ is a gated (and thus isometric) subgraph of $G$, $H$ can be isometrically embedded into a weak Cartesian product of hyperoctahedra and half-cubes (into which $G$ is embedded).
 Therefore the irreducibility of $H$ implies that $H$ belongs as an isometric subgraph either to a hyperoctahedron or to a half-cube. \end{proof}